 Ladies and gentlemen, we apologize for the technical difficulty.
 We'll move on to our next question, which is coming from the line of Chris Dainley with Citi.
 Please proceed with your question.

-Thanks guys.
-I just have two quickies and I guess I'll let everybody go back to work on the notes.
-Is there any way you could tell like how much of this changes in backlog is too much inventory versus weaker demand?
+Thanks, guys.
+I just have two quickies, and I guess I'll let everybody go back to working on the notes.
+Is there any way you could tell how much of this changes in backlog is too much inventory versus weaker demand?
 Is it 50-50 a little more on the demand side, a little more on the inventory side?
 Any color, any clarity there?

 Those two are interconnected, right?
-It's not that it's only one or the other.
-So weaker demand results in more inventory, which lasts some longer.
-Or stronger demand results in needing to expedite as well.
+It's only one or the other, so weaker demand results in more inventory, which lasts some longer, or stronger demand results in needing to expedite as well.
 So it's hard to parse those out.
 There's some of both that's in there.
-And you know, many of these are customers who are also facing uncertainty perhaps.
-So it may not just be demand alone, but the environment that they're in.
-And they are trying to decide how should they navigate their environment.
+And many of these are customers who are also facing uncertainty, perhaps.
+So it may not just be demand alone, but the environment that they're in, and they are trying to decide how should they navigate their environment in it.
 So what we see in the end is the aggregate feedback or request that they provide us.
 And with all of that, we're able to show continuing growth into this quarter, into the June quarter.
 As it stands right now, we believe it is highly unlikely that the September quarter is going to have a sequential down quarter.
-And that's the basis of all of our integrated information from customers on what they're seeing on internal data that we see in all of our indicators, bookings, backlogs, expedited requests, push-out requests, all the external data that we track GDP, PMI, consumer confidence, inflation, etc. And so that's what gives us the confidence in our business.
+And that's the basis of all of our integrated information from customers on what they're seeing on internal data that we see and all of our indicators bookings, backlog, expedited requests, push-out requests, all the external data that we track, GDP, PMI, consumer confidence, inflation, et cetera.
+And so that's what gives us the confidence in our business.

 Perfect.
 Thanks, Ganesh.
 Thanks for letting me ask another question.
 You're welcome.